MicrosoftDocs/memdocs/memdocs/intune/enrollment/windows-enrollment-status.md

 5. In **Settings**, configure the following settings:

     - **Show app and profile configuration progress**: Your options:
-      - **No**: The enrollment status page does not appear during device setup.
-Select this option if you do not want to show the ESP to users.
+      - **No**: The enrollment status page doesn't appear during device setup.
+Select this option if you don't want to show the ESP to users.
       - **Yes**: The enrollment status page appears during device setup.

      - **Show an error when installation takes longer than specified number of minutes**: The default time-out is 60 minutes.
-Consider everything you're deploying to devices during device setup, and enter a higher value if you think more time is needed to provision devices.
+Enter a higher value if you think more time is needed to install apps on your devices.

      - **Show custom message when time limit or error occur**: Include a message that tells people what happened and who to contact for help.
 Your options:
        - **No**: The default message is shown to users when an error occurs.
 That message is: "Setup could not be completed.
 Please try again or contact your support person for help."
        - **Yes**: Your custom message is shown to users when an error occurs.
 Enter your message in the provided text box.

-     - **Turn on log collection and diagnostics page for end users**: The user's logs and diagnostics could aid in troubleshooting, so we recommend turning this on.
+     - **Turn on log collection and diagnostics page for end users**: The user's logs and diagnostics could aid with troubleshooting, so we recommend turning this on.
 Your options:
-       - **No**: The collect logs button is not shown to users when an installation error occurs.
-Additionally, the Windows Autopilot diagnostics page is not shown on devices running Windows 11.
+       - **No**: The collect logs button isn't shown to users when an installation error occurs.
+The Windows Autopilot diagnostics page isn't shown on devices running Windows 11.
        - **Yes**: The collect logs button is shown to users when an installation error occurs.
-Additionally, the Windows Autopilot diagnostics page is shown on devices running Windows 11.
+The Windows Autopilot diagnostics page is shown on devices running Windows 11.

      - **Only show page to devices provisioned by out-of-box experience (OOBE)**: Your options:
        - **No**: The enrollment status page is shown on all Intune-managed and co-managed devices that go through the out-of-box experience (OOBE), and to the first user that signs in to each device.
-So Subsequent users who sign in do not see the ESP.
+So subsequent users who sign in don't see the ESP.
        - **Yes**: The enrollment status page is only shown on devices that go through the out-of-box experience (OOBE).